 The Authority receives local transportation fund allocations pursuant to the 1971 State TDA.
 These funds are generated within the County and are allocated based on annual claims filed by the Authority and approved by the Metropolitan Transportation Commission (MTC).
 Generally, the maximum annual TDA assistance the Authority can receive is limited to its actual operating costs less fare revenues received, federal operating assistance received, and other local operating assistance (toll bridge revenue allocations, local sales tax allocations, and related interest income).
-In computing the maximum TDA assistance eligibility, the Authority excludes safe harbor lease income, which for the fiscal year ended June 30, 2023, was \$36,704.
-For the fiscal year ended June 30, 2023, the Authority's maximum TDA assistance eligibility was \$11,722,601.
+In computing the maximum TDA assistance eligibility, the Authority excludes safe harbor lease income and discretionary income, which for the fiscal year ended June 30, 2024, was \$66,755 and \$1,385,154, respectively.
+For the fiscal year ended June 30, 2024, the Authority's maximum TDA assistance eligibility was \$15,568,190.

-During the fiscal year ended June 30, 2023, the Authority earned \$8,458,442 of Measure J funds from the Contra Costa Transportation Authority, which is included in state and local operating assistance.
+During the fiscal year ended June 30, 2024, the Authority earned \$10,056,041 of Measure J funds from the Contra Costa Transportation Authority, which is included in state and local operating assistance.
 These funds, derived from sales and use taxes, are to be used for bus services to alleviate congestion and improve mobility; transportation for seniors and people with disabilities; express bus service; and bus transit improvements.

-During the fiscal year ended June 30, 2023, the Authority earned \$133,648 of State of Good Repair (SGR) funds from STA funds out of Senate Bill 1 (SB1).
+During the fiscal year ended June 30, 2024, the Authority earned \$130,181 of State of Good Repair (SGR) funds from STA funds out of Senate Bill 1 (SB1).
 Eligible projects for SGR funding include security equipment and systems, as well as preventative maintenance.
 The Authority used SGR funds to support the ongoing maintenance of its onboard technology.
-The Authority also earned other state and local operating assistance of \$7,503,390, which mostly consisted of STA revenues.
+The Authority also earned other state and local operating assistance of \$9,414,233, which mostly consisted of STA revenues.

-Federal operating assistance funds have also been received pursuant to Sections 9 of the Urban Mass Transportation Act of 1974 (now FTA) for \$1,911,760.
+Federal operating assistance funds have also been received pursuant to Sections 9 of the Urban Mass Transportation Act of 1974 (now FTA) for \$5,582,329.
 These Section 5307 funds are apportioned to the local urbanized area and allocated to individual transit operators by MTC after FTA approval.
 Expenses of federal operating assistance funds are subject to final audit and approval by MTC and the FTA.
 Jointly with the FTA, the Federal Highway Administration (FHWA) provides funding for planning in metropolitan areas, which is distributed by MTC.
-The Authority received \$20,000 in Section 5303 funds to develop a short range transit plan during the fiscal year.
-Also, due to the Coronavirus (COVID-19) pandemic, the Authority received federal funding through the American Rescue Plan Act (ARPA) for \$6,410,890.
-These federal relief funds, in combination with lower expenses, meant less TDA funds were needed in fiscal year 2023.
+Due to the Coronavirus (COVID-19) pandemic, the Authority received federal funding through Section 5307 operating funds that were provided in place of Coronavirus Response and Relief Supplemental Appropriations Act of 2021 (CRRSAA) funds for \$3,688,131.
+These federal relief funds, in combination with budget savings in expenditures, resulted in less TDA revenue utilized as compared to allocated.